-Walker was inducted into the Country Music Hall of Fame in Nashville in 1997.
-She was also an inaugural inductee into the Texas Country Music Hall of Fame in 1998.
+Walker was inducted into the Country Music Hall of Fame in Nashville in 1997, and she was an inaugural inductee into the Texas Country Music Hall of Fame in 1998.